grumaxxx/AdGuardDNS-Assistant/README.md

 - Query Log
 - Access to the website from the application

-## Usage

-Users can select a time period to view DNS query statistics by clicking on one of the buttons: 'Last hour', 'Last day', or 'Last 7 days'.
-The statistics are automatically updated when a new time period is selected.

-Additionally, you can enable/disable device protection.

 ## License:

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.